GetResponse and AWeber are both established email marketing platforms that allow you to grow and promote to mailing lists online.

 The set-up wizard takes you through the entire funnel process, customizing your landing page and email templates and integrating payment processors.
 You can also set up Facebook ads and create attractive social media images and animations within GetResponse.

-I don’t know much about this feature and haven’t used it myself.
+I haven’t used this feature in my own business.
 That said, it looks like it has a lot of merit, and I think it’s definitely worth checking out.

 Perfect Timing is a very handy scheduling feature that allows you to send a newsletter to each subscriber when they’re most likely to open it.
 It’s all done automatically.